ValentineNekNek/Flower_shop_pp1/README.md

 In addition to our floral arrangements, we also have a variety of flower pots and vases available for purchase.
 These decorative vessels are the perfect complement to any floral arrangement and can be used to display flowers in any home or office space.

-At Bouquets and Flower Pots, we strive to provide excellent customer service and create a welcoming and friendly atmosphere for all who visit our shop.
-We believe that flowers have the power to brighten anyone's day and we are committed to helping our customers find the perfect arrangement to do just that.

 ![Alt text](assets/image-for-readme/am%20i%20responsive.png)

 ## Features

 The home page is designed to offer a quick introduction to our business and provide essential information about who we are.
-Additionally, we want to make it easy for you to get in touch with us by including our contact details.
+Additionally, we want to make it easy for people to get in touch with us by including our contact details.

 The workshop section of our website is intended to provide you with more in-depth information about our work and experience.
 Here, you will find detailed descriptions of our services, along with examples of past projects we have worked on.

-Our feedback page is designed to give you, as a valued client, the opportunity to share your thoughts and experiences with us.
+Our feedback page is designed to give people the opportunity to share your thoughts and experiences with our shop.
 We welcome both positive and negative feedback and strive to use it to improve our services and better meet your needs.

 ### Existing Features

 - __Navigation Bar__

-  - The navigation bar is a key feature of our website, designed to provide you with quick and easy access to all three sections of our site - the home page, workshop section, and feedback page.
+  - The navigation bar is a key feature of our website, designed to provide you with quick and easy access to all three pages of our site - the home page, workshop page, and feedback page.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Alt text](assets/image-for-readme/navigation%20bar.png)